Written by: Felicity Flores

 An article from Mindvalley states, “For context, while there is no evidence that he was ever tested, it is estimated that Albert Einstein had a score of around 160.”

-Similarly, The Times of India article expresses that by considering his academic records, seminars, and research articles, experts have estimated his IQ score to be around 160.
+Similarly, The Times of India article states that experts have estimated his IQ score to be around 160 based on his academic records, seminars, and research articles.

 Was There Any IQ Test That Einstein Took?